chandanhpcic/docs/source/manual/netflow.rst

 statistics, Netflow captures complete packet flows including source, destination IP and port number.

-OPNsense offers full support for exporting Netflow data to external collectors as well as a comprehensive Analyzer for on-the-box analysis and live monitoring.
+Reticen8 offers full support for exporting Netflow data to external collectors as well as a comprehensive Analyzer for on-the-box analysis and live monitoring.

-OPNsense is the only open source solution with a built-in Netflow analyzer integrated into its Graphical User Interface.
+Reticen8 is the only open source solution with a built-in Netflow analyzer integrated into its Graphical User Interface.
 It can be accessed via :menuselection:`Reporting --> Netflow`.

 ------------------
 Supported Versions
 ------------------
-OPNsense support both Netflow version 5 (IPv4) and version 9 (IPv4 & IPv6).
+Reticen8 support both Netflow version 5 (IPv4) and version 9 (IPv4 & IPv6).

 --------------